By LARA PAN September, 2020

 IP: I am currently working on a new series which will partially be exhibited in the Lazareti Art Workshop in Dubrovnik.
 The exhibition has come just at the right time to see how the paintings function outside the studio, in an exhibition space.
 I am also interested in how the audience will react, as this new series differs somewhat from the previous works.
 The images are more expressive and quite aggressive - but I wouldn’t call them evil!
 It remains to be seen how things will further develop.
 WM

-Lara Pan is an independant curator and writer based in New York City.view all articles from this author
+Lara Pan is an independent curator,writer and researcher based in New York.
+Her research focuses on the intersection between art, science, technology and paranormal phenomena.view all articles from this author